-In comparison with the prior year, grants increased by \$877,878 due to increase in activity for CDBG in the current year.
+In comparison with the prior year, grants decreased by \$1,029,795 mostly due to a decrease in activity for CDBG in the current year.

-Operating Expenses: Total operating expenses of the Authority increased by \$45,167 from the prior year due to an increase in grant related expenses and a decrease of employee benefits expense.
-The decrease in employee benefits expense was the result of net credit entries for the GASB 68 and GASB 75 adjustments for pension and other postemployment benefits.
-The same entries in 2018 were net debit entries.
-Excluding the GASB 68 and 75 adjustments, employee benefit expenses would have been \$515,927 and \$499,240 in 2019 and 2018, respectively.
+Operating Expenses: Total operating expenses of the Authority increased by \$235,604 from the prior year due to an increase in employee benefit, professional fees and depreciation expenses net of project costs and grant expenses that decreased.
+The increase in these expenses were mostly due to the NARTP building and reimbursable expenses that were new or increased compared to the prior year.
+Employee benefits expense also increased as the prior year was a net credit, or revenue, for the GASB 68 and GASB 75 adjustments for pension and other postemployment benefits.
+The same entries in 2020 were net debit, or expense, entries.
+Excluding the GASB 68 and 75 adjustments, employee benefit expenses would have been \$496,022 and \$515,927 in 2020 and 2019, respectively.